skylight-hq/skylight.digital/pages/career_pathways/user-researcher.md

 description: Find out what a user researcher does and the skills you need to do the job.
 permalink: /careers/career-pathways/user-researcher/
 preload: career_pathways/user-researcher.svg
+updated_date: November 17, 2021
 toc:
   - Introduction
   - Associate user researcher
-  - Junior user researcher
+  - User researcher I
-  - User researcher
+  - User researcher II
   - Senior user researcher
   - Staff user researcher
   - Principal user researcher
-updated_date: November 17, 2021
 levels:
   - Associate
- - Junior
+  - I
- - "Mid-level"
+  - II
   - Senior
   - Staff
   - Principal
 ---

 User researchers plan, design, and carry out research activities with users that help teams gain a deep understanding of the people that use government services.
 This research informs policy, service, content, and interaction design so that services work well for users and achieve policy intent.